 Schools are a complicated place.
-We often theorize about the public, public policy, public transportation, public news alert, but most of our time is spent away from the public, in some structured and defined space that we determine the parameters of.
-When there is an intersection of people, with varying investments, interests, levels of development and power, the public encompasses the masses.
-Public schools are one of the last remaining vestiges of such a public.
+We often theorize about the public – public policy, public transportation, public news alert, but most of our time is spent away from the public, in some structured and defined space that we determine the parameters of. the public encompasses the masses at an intersection of people, with varying investments, interests, levels of development and power.
+Public schools are one of the last remaining vestiges of the public.

 Schools hold the hopes and dreams of many, theoretically.
-Yet when described by those forced to strive towards such hopes and dreams, they would describe it as a place of torment, stress, subjugation, the overlords weighing them down with monotony, compliance holds, and boredom.
-The adults in this public can be seen in as much of a contradiction as dreams sought out through the task of tedium.
+Yet when described by people in those spaces they often describe it as a place of torment, stress, subjugation, the overlords weighing them down with monotony, compliance holds, and boredom.